Christendom: Medieval conditions

+Beginning at Cluny Abbey (910), which used Romanesque architecture to convey a sense of awe and wonder and inspire obedience, monasteries gained influence through the Cluniac Reforms.
+However, their cultural and religious dominance began to decline in the mid-eleventh century when secular clergy, who were not members of religious orders, rose in influence.
+Monastery schools lost influence as cathedral schools spread, independent schools arose, and universities formed as self-governing corporations chartered by popes and kings.
+Canon and civil law became professionalized, and a new literate elite formed, further displacing monks.
+Throughout this period, the clergy and the laity became "more literate, more worldly, and more self-assertive".

 Medieval technology refers to the technology used in medieval Europe under Christian rule.
 After the Renaissance of the 12th century, medieval Europe saw a radical change in the rate of new inventions, innovations in the ways of managing traditional means of production, and economic growth.
 The period saw major technological advances, including the adoption of gunpowder and the astrolabe, the invention of spectacles, and greatly improved water mills, building techniques, agriculture in general, clocks, and ships.
 The latter advances made possible the dawn of the Age of Exploration.
 The development of water mills was impressive, and extended from agriculture to sawmills both for timber and stone, probably derived from Roman technology.
 By the time of the Domesday Book, most large villages in Britain had mills.
 They also were widely used in mining, as described by Georg Agricola in De Re Metallica for raising ore from shafts, crushing ore, and even powering bellows.

 Significant in this respect were advances within the fields of navigation.
 The compass and astrolabe along with advances in shipbuilding, enabled the navigation of the World Oceans and thus domination of the worlds economic trade.

-Gutenberg's printing press made possible a dissemination of knowledge to a wider population, that would not only lead to a gradually more egalitarian society, but one more able to dominate other cultures, drawing from a vast reserve of knowledge and experience.
+Under Pope Gregory VII (1073–1085), the Roman Church became what John Witte Jr. calls "an autonomous legal and political corporation" that functioned as a "state" with a strong sense of its own socioeconomic and political interests.
+Following the era of Innocent III (1198–1216), the Papacy stood as the highest authority in the West for nearly two centuries.
+Hospitals, almshouses, and schools continued to be founded by the church of this era.
+Between the eleventh and the thirteenth centuries, the church had built huge cathedrals of staggering beauty in Catholic Europe.

+The Cistercian movement was a wave of monastic reform after 1098.
+Cistercians were instrumental in promoting technological advancement and were among the best industrialists of the Middle Ages.
+Of the 740 twelfth-century Cistercian monasteries, nearly all possessed a water wheel used to develop innovative hydraulic engineering techniques, water circulation systems for central heating, produce olive oil or forge metal and produce iron.
+They taught and practiced advanced farming techniques such as crop rotation and were skilled metallurgists.